-The Global Music Awards announced its latest winners on Friday and Buffalo, N.Y. native Tom Mullen’s latest CD, Unfamiliar Ground, yielded a 2nd Bronze Medal.
+The Global Music Awards announced its latest winners on Friday and Buffalo, N.Y. native Tom Mullen’s upcoming CD, Unfamiliar Ground, yielded a 2nd Bronze Medal.
 This time it was the upbeat, power pop “Not in Love” that captured the honors.
 Mullen previously won Bronze for “You Were Right, Mr. Spock,” off the same CD.

 “Established in 2011, the Global Music Awards is a well-known international music competition which celebrates independent musicians.
 Global Music Awards is widely recognized by industry insiders as giving legitimacy to highly talented artists.
 ‘Global Music Awards is recognized as music’s golden seal of approval,” says the official website for the awards.

 “That’s an old tune I wrote when much younger and not in a band at the time,” said Mullen.
 “So, it never got recorded.
 It always reminded me of something Paul McCartney might have written during the Beatles’ heyday, around the time of Rubber Soul or Beatles for Sale, maybe.
 So, when I decided to resurrect it and couldn’t remember all the original lyrics, I worked in some references to Sir Macca and the Fabs.
 See if you can find them.”

 Mullen sings lead vocals and plays acoustic guitar on “Not in Love.”
 He is joined by Gregg Deinhart (bass) of the Alexandria, Va. band Nowhere Men, Dan Komanski (drums) of The Skeptics, Doug Yeomans (lead guitar) of the Twang Gang and Steve Macdonald (background vocals) of Cock Robin.
 The track was recorded at Loft Studio in Cheektowaga, N.Y. and produced by Jim Sommer, also a member of Cock Robin.